 Obtaining a UK Sponsor Licence, issuing Certificates of Sponsorship, running a sResident Labour Market Test and complying fully with the duties and responsibilities set out in the Sponsor Guidance does not need to be daunting.
 With the help of an experienced immigration solicitor, your organisation can be free to hire the best talent from anywhere in the world.

 OTS Solicitors is regarded as one of the best immigration law firms in the UK.
-If you need advice on any Immigration law matters, please phone our office on 0207 936 9960 to talk to one of our dedicated immigration lawyers
+If you need advice on any immigration law matters, please phone our office on 0203 959 9123 to talk to one of our dedicated immigration lawyers

 We are one of the UK’s top firms for immigration solicitors and civil liberties lawyers.
 We can advise on a broad range of immigration issues including Appeals and Refusals, Judicial Reviews, Spouse Visas, Student Visas, Work Permit Visas, Indefinite Leave to Remain, EEA Applications, Asylum and Human Rights, British Citizenship, All types of visas, Business Immigration Visas, Entrepreneur Visas and Investor Visas.